sysgears/apollo-universal-starter-kit/docs/scala/creatingScalaModules.md

 To make possible the described functionality, the module configuration uses aggregation with `aggregate (modules: _*))`.
 You can read more about aggregation and multiple sub-projects in [sbt documentation].

+## #6 Create `application.conf`

-6. Create the `application.conf` file under the `modules/module-name/server-scala/src/test/resources` directory and add the path to your module:
+You need to add the path to your module into the `modules/module-name/server-scala/src/test/resources/application.conf`
+file:

 ```scala
 loadPaths = ["../../modules/module-name/server-scala"]